 Take some more shampoo into the palm of your hand and apply it to the wig hair.
 Lather the shampoo by gently, massaging it into the hair fibers.
 Focus on the areas around the wig cap where dirt build-up is more.
 Run your fingers over the cap and massage it in round motions.
 Be cautious in hand-tied parts.
 Rubbing vigorously might loosen up the knots.

 • In case of long wigs.
-Take the shampoo, lather it by gently massaging the hair fibers.
+Take the shampoo, and lather it by gently massaging the hair fibers.
 Leave the lather to soak up for a good 5-7 minutes.
-Next, take some more shampoo and then apply them on the areas of dirt build-up.
-Gently rub it into circular motions.
+Next, take some more shampoo and then apply them to the areas of dirt build-up.
+Gently rub it in circular motions.

 • If you have curly-hair-wig, keep the hairnet on throughout the process.
 Otherwise, the hair strands might lose their curls.